 For outdoor sport lovers there are hiking trails all over the island.
 The so called Great Route of Santa Maria is a circular route around the island.
 This trail covers just under eighty kilometres of very diverse and unspoilt landscapes.
 It is an excellent opportunity to relax, to discover the hidden treasures of the island, and to experience the real character of the island.
 The island also boasts the “clearest beach of the Azores” -- at Farmosa Beach, you get white sand and whitish sedimentary rocks.
 The long and narrow beach is overlooked by the ruins of the small São João Baptista Fort, which was built in the Middle Ages.
 The basalt columns on the south coast of the islands are a unique geologic formation.
 The “Ribeira de Maloás” at Malbusca are the result of the contact of the lava flow with cold seawater.
 The waterfall at the basalt columns is particularly beautiful.

-Written by local enthusiast for Santa Maria Island hostels
+Written by Travel Expert Santa Maria Island

 Flo